How Much Is My Life Insurance Policy Worth?

 With a life settlement, you can work with a third-party company that will help sell your policy to investors.
 In exchange, you’ll receive a large cash sum and you will no longer be responsible for paying monthly insurance premiums.
 The money you receive can be used however you’d like, which allows you to make the most of your golden years and cover retirement expenses.
 If you’re interested in this option, check out Harbor Life Settlements’ calculator to find out how much your policy could be worth.

 If you have additional questions about life settlements, contact Harbor Life Settlements and receive a free, no-obligation, consultation.
-At Harbor Life Settlements, we use our connections with a network of brokers and providers to help maximize the amount of money you receive for your policy.
+At Harbor Life Settlements, we use our connections with providers to help get you a fast, fair offer for your policy.
 You are free to walk away at any point, but if you decide to sell, we’ll do all the legwork so you can rest easy and start planning how to spend your money.
 Contact us to learn more.

 Find out how much your policy is worth.